isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution38.md

 ---
-title: Automatic rotating and portable cutting machine designed to efficiently and accurately cut-out circle parts on materials such as steel plates using gas/oxy-fuel, during the shipbuilding construction process in M&OE industry workshop or shipyard.
-The equipment allows reduction in time and manpower needed for preparation and touch-up work during cutting operations.
-Grant support 80% of cost of equipment, up to $15,000 grant
+title: Circular Gas Cutter
 permalink: /productivity-solutions-grant/solutionrepo/solution38
 ---

 ### Description

+Automatic rotating and portable cutting machine designed to efficiently and accurately cut-out circle parts on materials such as steel plates using gas/oxy-fuel, during the shipbuilding construction process in M&OE industry workshop or shipyard.
+The equipment allows reduction in time and manpower needed for preparation and touch-up work during cutting operations.

+Grant support: 80% of cost of equipment, up to $15,000 grant

 ### Details of Solution